Eric-Miao/eric-miao.github.io/_pages/about.md

 - **Location Preference:** Bay Area, Seattle, New York, Boston, Remote, Shanghai
 - **Major Skills:** Python(*6yr+*), Data Analysis(*5yr+*), SQL(*4yr+*), Machine Learning(*3yr+*), LLM Development(*1yr+*), Data Product Development(*1yr+*), etc.
 - **Languages:** English, Chinese(Mandarin)
+- **Highlights:**
+  1. Developed and trained an LLM chatbot at Walmart in a team of 2.
+  2. Designed a segmentation algorithm for online consumers at Alibaba assisting advertising business in a team of 2.
+  3. Experience in digital transformation projects in Retail, E-commerce, Catering, Manufacturing, etc.

 ## Experiences